- 24 Jul 2024

 Select one of the five company or entity types that best describes your business.

-2. Public Profit: Your company is listed on a public stock exchange
+Public Profit: Your company is listed on a public stock exchange.

-3. Sole Proprietor: Your company does NOT have a valid Tax ID (see below)
+Sole Proprietor: Your company does NOT have a valid Tax ID (EIN).

-1. Selecting the Sole Proprietor restricts your entire brand to sending text messages from only 1 number — this number can be selected during the registration process.
+Selecting the Sole Proprietor restricts your entire brand to sending text messages from only 1 number — this number can be selected during registration.

-2. Passing a two-step validation process is mandatory.
-To complete the One-Time Password (OTP) verification process, users need to provide a cell phone number (not a Dialpad number) to receive the code.
+Passing a two-step validation process is mandatory.
+To complete the One-Time Password (OTP) verification process, users must provide a cell phone number (not a Dialpad number) to receive the code.

-4. Non-Profit: Only to be used by designated "NON PROFIT" status businesses
+Non-Profit: Only to be used by designated "NON PROFIT" status businesses.

-1. Organizations with a "NOT FOR PROFIT" status need to register as a "Private Profit Company"
+Organizations with a "NOT FOR PROFIT" status must register as a "Private Profit” company.

 Company details